Everest Base Camp Trek

 Manthali to Lukla Flight (March, April, May, October, and November)

-During peak seasons, such as March, April, May, October, and November, the flight to Lukla will be operated from Ramechhap/Manthali due to air traffic expansion.
-The Manthali/Ramechhap airport is about a 5 to 6 hours drive away from Kathmandu.
-On this day you wake up at 1:30 to 2:30 am and take an escorted shuttle to Manthali airport on a shared tourist vehicle and board a 20-minute flight to Lukla.
+Due to air traffic expansion, flights to Lukla will be operated from Ramechhap/Manthali during peak seasons, such as March, April, May, October, and November.
+The Manthali/Ramechhap airport is about a 5—to 6-hour drive away from Kathmandu.
+On this day, you wake up at 1:30 to 2:30 a.m., take an escorted shuttle to Manthali airport on a shared tourist vehicle, and board a 20-minute flight to Lukla.

 Kathmandu to Lukla Flight (January, February, June, July, August, September, and December)